 Table of Contents

-The chronic lymphocytic leukemia (CLL) is the most common type of leukemia and belongs, being a leukemic B-cell-lymphoma, to the group of low grade, indolent non-Hodgkin lymphomas.
-Clonal proliferation of the usually non-immunocompetent B-cells induces an accumulation in the bone marrow, the spleen and lymph nodes and causes a leukocytosis in the peripheral blood.
+Chronic lymphocytic leukemia (CLL) is the most common type of leukemia and belongs, being a leukemic B cell-lymphoma, to the group of low-grade, indolent non-Hodgkin’s lymphomas.
+Clonal proliferation of the usually non-immunocompetent B cells induces accumulation in the bone marrow, the spleen, and lymph nodes, and causes leukocytosis in the peripheral blood.

-The disease usually becomes manifest at a higher age and shows a slow progress of symptoms, so that initially a therapy often may be disclaimed.
+The disease usually manifests at an older age and symptom progression is slow, so that initially a therapy often may be disclaimed.

-Today lymphocytic proliferative leukemia, which originates from T-cells, is not called T-CLL anymore.
-This disease is named T-cell prolymphocytic leukemia and often presents a severe progression.
+Lymphocytic proliferative leukemia, which originates from T cells, was formerly called T-CLL.
+This disease is now called T cell prolymphocytic leukemia and often has a severe progression.

 Epidemiology of CLL

-CLL, having an incidence of 4 per 100.000/year, is the most common of all types of leukemia.
-Age distribution of the disease’s onset shows a clearly increasing incidence at higher ages.
+The incidence of CLL is 4 per 100,000/year.
+The onset of the disease shows an increasing incidence in older age groups.
 The mean age at the point of diagnosis is about 70 years and men are affected more often than women.

 Etiology of CLL

-The exact etiology of CLL remains unexplained to this day.
-A known risk factor is, among older age, a positive family history.
-Furthermore, organic solvents are discussed as a trigger.
+The exact etiology of CLL is unknown.
+In addition to age, another known risk factor is a positive family history.
+Furthermore, organic solvents may also be a trigger.

 Pathophysiology of CLL

-Chronic lymphocytic leukemia is based on an uncontrolled proliferation of mature B-lymphocytes.
-Generally, this population of B-lymphocytes is monoclonal, which means that it is made up of identical copies of a single B-lymphocyte.
+CLL is based on an uncontrolled proliferation of mature B lymphocytes.
+Generally, this population of B lymphocytes is monoclonal, which means that it is composed of identical copies of a single B lymphocyte.

-Moreover, in the case of CLL, all cells appear mature, small and in good order, but they do not fulfill an immunological function.
-If these B-cell lymphoma cells reach the peripheral blood, it is referred to as a leukemic washout.
+Moreover, in the case of CLL, all cells appear mature, small, and in good order, but they do not fulfill an immunologic function.
+If these B cell lymphoma cells reach the peripheral blood, it is called a leukemic washout.

-If the clonal B-cells are, for example, limited to a lymph node area, it is referred to as small cell lymphocytic lymphoma if it is consisting of the same type of cells.
+If the clonal B cells are limited to a lymph node area, it is called small cell lymphocytic lymphoma if they consist of the same type of cells.

 Clinical Symptoms of CLL

-CLL, as a slowly progressing disease of elderly people, often is an incidental finding in the investigation of a leukocytosis at hand; thus, almost 50% of the patients are free of symptoms at the point of diagnosis.
+CLL is often an incidental finding in the investigation of leukocytosis; thus, almost 50% of the patients are free of symptoms at the point of diagnosis.

-Early signs are general symptoms like fatigue, tiredness and performance dip, as well as classical signs of b symptoms.
-They involve the triad of night sweats, fever of unknown origin (FUO) and unintended loss of weight.
+Early signs are general symptoms such as fatigue, tiredness, and lowered performance.
+Early signs also include b symptoms: the triad of night sweats, fever of unknown origin (FUO), and unintended loss of weight.

-In the further course, a majority of the patients develops an enlargement of lymph nodes, a lymphadenopathy that typically has a dense consistency and is indolent; moreover, an enlarged spleen (splenomegaly) or liver (hepatomegaly) is found quite often.
+In the further course of CLL, a majority of the patients develop an enlargement of lymph nodes, lymphadenopathy that typically has a dense consistency and is indolent.
+Moreover, an enlarged spleen (splenomegaly) or liver (hepatomegaly) is found quite often.

-CLL can also become apparent on the skin in the form of pruritus, chronic urticarial, mycosis and herpes zoster.
-Such dermatological symptoms in older patients should always let oneself keep in mind a possible CLL.
-The rare Mikulicz-syndrome in CLL-patients denotes a swelling of the parotic gland and the lacrimal gland.
+CLL can also become apparent on the skin in the form of pruritus, chronic urticaria, mycosis, and herpes zoster.
+Such dermatologic symptoms in older patients should always be indicative of possible CLL.
+The rare Mikulicz syndrome in CLL patients denotes a swelling of the parotid gland and the lacrimal gland.

-A common and dangerous complication is the antibody deficiency syndrome.
-Clonal CLL-cells displace the functional B-cell population and increase the risk of infections this way significantly.
-A reduced amount of granulocytes (neutropenia) advantages bacterial infections.
-This is a major cause of death of this type of leukemia.
+A common and dangerous complication is antibody deficiency syndrome.
+In this condition, clonal CLL cells displace the functional B cell population and increase the risk of infections significantly.
+The reduced number of granulocytes (neutropenia) makes the patient prone to bacterial infections.
+This is a major cause of the death with this type of leukemia.

-Other complications are an autoimmune hemolytic anemia (AIHA), an autoimmune thrombocytopenia and a secondary transition into a highly malignant lymphoma.
-The last phenomenon is called Richter’s transformation, which comes with a worse prognosis.
+Other complications are autoimmune hemolytic anemia (AIHA), autoimmune thrombocytopenia, and a secondary transition into a highly malignant lymphoma.
+The last phenomenon is called Richter’s transformation, which has a worse prognosis than CLL.

 Diagnosis of CLL

-In the diagnostic investigation of the CLL, the first suspicion is made by often an accidental finding of a leukocytosis.
-In the subsequent differential blood count, typically, an increased percentage of lymphocytes are found, usually between 70 to 95%.
+In the diagnostic investigation of CLL, the first suspicion often occurs through an accidental finding of leukocytosis.
+In the subsequent differential blood count, there is typically an increased percentage of lymphocytes found, usually between 70–95%.

-In blood smears of CLL-diseased, there are often found Gumprecht shadows, which come off destructed leukocytes.
-This, however, are to a lesser extent specific and also appear in long-stored blood samples, so that significance for a safe positive diagnosis is rather low.
+In blood smears of patients with CLL, often Gumprecht shadows are found.
+These shadows come from the destroyed leukocytes.
+These, however, are to a lesser extent specific, and also appear in long-stored blood samples, which creates low confidence in a positive diagnosis.

-Bone marrow cytology is not necessarily required for diagnosis, but can support a suspect of CLL in cases with a percentage of 30% or more mature lymphocytes among all nucleated cells.
+Bone marrow cytology is not necessarily required for the diagnosis but can support a suspicion of CLL in cases with a percentage of 30% or more mature lymphocytes among all nucleated cells.

-The mature lymphocytes of the CLL are analyzed by using flow cytometry regarding their immunophenotype.
-The expression of the B-CLL surface proteins CD19, CD20 and CD23 with simultaneous expression of the T-cell antigen CD5 is characteristic for a leukemic population of lymphocytes.
+The mature lymphocytes of CLL are analyzed by using flow cytometry for their immunophenotype.
+The expression of the B-CLL surface proteins CD19, CD20, and CD23 with simultaneous expression of the T cell antigen CD5 is characteristic of a leukemic population of lymphocytes.

-The clonally proliferated B-cells can also be accounted for the often diagnosed light chain restriction of either kappa- or lambda-light chains.
+The clonally proliferated B cells can also account for the often diagnosed light chain restriction of either kappa or lambda light chains.

-To assure the diagnoses, the following criteria of the IWCLL (International Workshop of Chronic Lymphocytic Leukemia) from 2008 must be fulfilled:
+To ensure a correct diagnosis, the following criteria of the International Workshop of Chronic Lymphocytic Leukemia (IWCLL) from 2008 must be fulfilled:

-- Predominantly small, mature looking lymphocytes in cytological diagnostics
+- Predominantly small, mature-looking lymphocytes in cytologic diagnostics

 - Light chain restriction to provide evidence for monoclonality

-In the later course of the disease, increasing consequences of the expulsion caused by clonal B-cells can be observed.
-The lack of healthy B-lymphocytes induces an antibody deficiency in the serum; an expulsion in the bone marrow can result in a detectable anemia or thrombocytopenia.
+In the later course of the disease, the consequences of the expulsion caused by clonal B cells can be observed.
+The lack of healthy B lymphocytes induces an antibody deficiency in the serum; an expulsion in the bone marrow can result in detectable anemia or thrombocytopenia.

 For staging the disease, a few other examinations are required.
-A splenomegaly or hepatomegaly can be detected with the aid of sonography.
+Splenomegaly or hepatomegaly can be detected with the aid of sonography.

-If all results are on hand, the disease is classified into clinical stages by either the Binet– or the Rai-staging system to evaluate prognosis and the best possibly therapy this way.
-Both of the two staging systems are still in clinical use.
+If all results are available, the disease is classified into clinical stages by either the Binet or the Rai staging system to evaluate the prognosis and the best possible therapy.
+Both staging systems are still in clinical use.

-The most important differential diagnosis, including a relevant lymphocytosis, is the monoclonal B-lymphocytosis (MBL) which seems similar to the phenotype of CLL in over 80% of the cases with a number of lymphocytes of less than 5,000/µL.
+The most important differential diagnosis, including relevant lymphocytosis, is the MBL, which seems similar to the phenotype of CLL in over 80% of the cases with several lymphocytes of less than 5,000/µL.

-Moreover, other lymphomas which can present with leukemic progression, i.e. the mantle cell lymphoma, must be kept in mind.
-A chronic myeloid leukemia (CML) should be ruled out by cytogenetic examinations.
+Moreover, other lymphomas that can present with leukemic progression, i.e. mantle cell lymphoma, must be kept in mind.
+Chronic myeloid leukemia (CML) should be ruled out with cytogenetic examinations.
 Regions of enlarged lymph nodes should be examined histologically for clarification of other possible causes.

 Treatment of CLL